South Texas Rabble Rousers

 From the Coastal Bend to the Rio Grande Valley, South Texas has been shaped by a rich history of activism and protest.

-It also highlights the work of high school and college students (in the present), who have created posters, zines, blogs, and StoryMaps in order to share these stories with their friends, classmates, and neighbors.
+The project also highlights the work of high school and college students (in the present), who have created posters, zines, blogs, and StoryMaps in order to share these stories with their friends, classmates, and neighbors.
+These posters can be viewed by scrolling to the bottom of this page.

 PHOTO SOURCE: Migrant Farm Workers Organizing Movement Collection, University of Texas at Arlington Libraries.
 "United Farm Worker protestors marching."
 UTA Libraries Digital Gallery. https://library.uta.edu/digitalgallery/img/10007784